Seteco/Somorrostro/Performance.md

 ## CPU consumption when web clients are accessing dashboards

 Netdata is very efficient when servicing web clients.
-On most server platforms, netdata should be able to serve 300+ web client requests per second per core for random chart durations.
+On most server platforms, netdata should be able to serve **1500+ web client requests per second per core** for auto-refreshing charts.

 Normally, each user connected will request less than 10 chart refreshes per second (the page may have hundreds of charts, but only the visible are refreshed).
-So you can expect 30 users per CPU core accessing dashboards before having any delays.
+So you can expect 100 users per CPU core accessing dashboards before having any delays.

-Netdata runs with the lowest possible process priority, so even if 1000 users are accessing dashboards, it will not influence your applications.
+Netdata runs with the lowest possible process priority, so even if 1000 users are accessing dashboards, it should not influence your applications.
 CPU utilization will reach 100%, but your applications should get all the CPU they need.

 ## Monitoring a heavy loaded system